By Train or Bus to Flughafen München in Bavaria, Germany

-Transportation to Munich Airport (MUC) from downtown München Hauptbahnhof is easy on cheap S-Bahn trains and buses.
+Transportation to Munich Airport (MUC) from downtown München Hauptbahnhof is easy on cheap S-Bahn trains or Lufthansa Airport Express buses.
 Taxis and private airport shuttles run to many Bavarian towns.

-The easiest way to get to Munich Airport (MUC) in Bavaria, Southern Germany, is by S-Bahn train.
+The easiest and cheapest way to get to Munich Airport (MUC) in Bavaria, Southern Germany, is by S-Bahn train while the Lufthansa Airport Express buses are also a very convenient option.
 For some destinations, buses may also offer a useful way from Flughafen München.
-Driving is also very easy but taxis are not particularly cheap especially when compared to the railway service.
+Driving is easy but taxis are not particularly cheap especially when compared to the railway service.
 Private airport shuttles are available to Munich and many towns in Bavaria and often make sense for small groups, young families, and the infirm especially when traveling at odd hours or with lots of luggage.
-Do compare prices though as fares vary widely.
+Book private airport transfers in advance and compare prices as fares vary widely.
+The Bavaria Ticket is a great option if traveling further than Munich on public transportation.

 S-Bahn commuter trains are the most common way to travel to Munich Airport.
 Long-distance and high-speed IC and ICE trains do not stop at the airport.